-She has been the recipient of numerous awards (including Arts Council of Northern Ireland Visual Arts Award, 2017; Rowel Friers Perpetual Trophy; The Drawing Prize 132nd Royal Academy Exhibition, 2013; The Bass Ireland Award 2001; British Council Award 1999; EV+A Open Award, Adjudicator, Jan Hoet, Belgium 1994; First Prize, ‘Siolru’, RHA Gallagher Gallery, Dublin 1994; Alice Berger-Hammerschlag Trust Travel Award 1991; The Elizabeth Greenshield Foundation, Canada 1990).
+She has been the recipient of numerous awards including Arts Council of Northern Ireland Visual Arts Awards; Rowel Friers Perpetual Trophy; The Drawing Prize 132nd Royal Academy Exhibition, 2013; The Bass Ireland Award 2001; British Council Award 1999; EV+A Open Award, Adjudicator, Jan Hoet, Belgium 1994; First Prize, ‘Siolru’, RHA Gallagher Gallery, Dublin 1994; Alice Berger-Hammerschlag Trust Travel Award 1991; The Elizabeth Greenshield Foundation, Canada 1990.

-Kelly’s work has been exhibited widely nationally and internationally since 1990 and is held in public and private collections in Ireland, Britain, and USA.
+Kelly’s work has been exhibited nationally and internationally since 1990 and is held in public and private collections in Ireland and further afield.